mapr/drill-test-framework/README.md

        Use this option to provide the usage of the command, which includes additional options
 </code></pre>

+### Special handling for Drill version in regex based baseline verification

+The Drill version in a regex based baseline file can be substituted with "{DRILL_VERSION}".
+At runtime, it will be replaced with actual Drill version and verified against the running version.

 ### Special handling for order-by tests

 The Test Framework is able to verify the order in which rows are returned for